guangxush/LearnEng/Daily English Dictation/EnglishDictation.md

 17. A few years ago, they were thought to be useless, past their prime, not now.

-18. If you are breathing, it is not too late, get up and get going.
+18. If you are breathing, it is not too late.
+Get up and get going.

+19. A 67-year-old grandpa have been found alive after being stuck for 6 days at the bottom of a ravine.

+20. Saturday, at a plan crushed to the flicy in fast wall in Australlia, yet someone in the driver and no one has planed was hurt.